 In the climactic battle of the last book, anti-matter projectiles are used, and Smith very explicitly states that when an electron and positron collide, they annihilate, giving to two photons of *very* hard radiation.
 The really big anti-matter projectiles can fill volumes with diametres best expressed in light-minutes with lethal levels of ionizing radiation.

-Not the Fall That Kills You: Smith was also capable of telling physics to take a hike when it suited the story.
+Not the Fall That Kills You - Smith was also capable of telling physics to take a hike when it suited the story.
 For instance, he had characters matching "intrinsic velocities" in ways that conveniently ignored just how astronomical (in the literal sense) those velocity differences must have been, up to and including high fractions of lightspeed.
-And Smith's Technobabble explanation of the impossibly stormy atmosphere of the planet Trenco pretty much ignores the laws of thermodynamics, and his calculations for the destructive power of his ultimate explosive Duodec are an elaborate joke in the form of a mathematical formula.
+Smith's Technobabble explanation of the impossibly stormy atmosphere of the planet Trenco pretty much ignores the laws of thermodynamics, and his calculations for the destructive power of his ultimate explosive Duodec are an elaborate joke in the form of a mathematical formula.
 Smith was reportedly delighted to be called on this, because it meant his fans were paying attention.

 Old-School Dogfight - Averted - the closest thing they have would be speedsters, used for scouting and transportation.